CoderDojoTC/python-minecraft/docs/index.rst

 In the Classroom?
 =================

 Are you in the classroom right now?
 This section is for you!
+Visit the first page linked below (hint: it reads *Overview*), read through the material, and then click through the link under the :guilabel:`Next topic` heading on each page to work through all the documentation.

 * **Today's class:**
   :doc:`Overview <classroom/overview>`